 Join Jen Kramer for an in-depth discussion in this video "Hidden" menus: Linking to an article that's not on a menu, part of Joomla!
-3.3 Essentials: Working with Content.
+3.3 Essential Training: Working with Content.

 - So, we've talked about menus.
 All kinds of menus.
 We've talked about blogs and lists.
 We've talked about making new menus.
 We've talked about making drop downs.
 What if we want to link form one article that's on a menu to one article that's not on a menu.
 In other words, you wanna have some kind of article for your website that actually doesn't appear in the site's navigation but you'd like to link to it maybe from one place on one page somewhere.
 How would you go about doing that?
 Well, this is a technique called hidden menus that we use here in Joomla.